- March 16, 2015

 Shafiq U. Rahman

-Shafiq Rahman is Premier BPO, Inc.’s Digital Marketing Executive.
-Prior to joining Premier BPO, Shafiq held several senior management positions in banking.
+Shafiq Rahman is Premier BPO LLC’s Digital Marketing Executive.
+Prior to joining Premier BPO LLC, Shafiq held several senior management positions in banking.
 He was CEO of a Citibank subsidiary and Regional Sales Head for Payment Product for North Asia, Global Head of Electronic Trade Products at Standard Chartered Bank, Head of Product Management at ABN Amro, and Regional Head of Trade Products at JP Morgan.
 He is experienced in relationship management, sales, product management, and operation management.
 He has extensive international experience and has lived and worked in eight countries.